DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 recover Armor Points, a player may make a Craft or Knowledge Skill check of DR 7 minus the number of points they are attempting to recover.
 If missed, a player may retry by attempting to recover one fewer AP.
-At the end of a Quick Rest, shuffle the discard pile and draw 10 plus twice Vitality back into your deck.
+At the end of a Quick Rest, discard your TC, shuffle the discard pile and draw 10 plus twice Vitality back into your deck.
+Then, redraw your TC.

-After completing a Full Rest, shuffle your discard pile back into your deck, along with any Aces from your hand.
+After completing a Full Rest, discard your TC, shuffle your discard pile back into your deck, along with any Aces from your hand.
 Add both Jokers to your hand as Fate Cards if they were used.
-Fate, Health, and Armor Points all return to their maximum.
-Rest Cards return to their full value after a Full Rest.
+Fate, Health, and Armor Points, as well as Rest Cards, all return to their maximum values.

 ### Fatigue